What is Hotel Revenue Management

 14. Even when a hotel is not in the immediate vicinity of a convention, individual guests and small groups, who have been displaced by the convention, may be referred to the hotel and this may have a tremendous impact on the hotel’s revenue.

 15. During special events, hotels might decide to benefit from high demand by restricting room rate discounts or requiring a minimum length of stay.

-Revenue management strategies are varied according to the High demandable and Low demandable time periods.
+The revenue management strategies in the hotel industry are varied according to the high demandable and low demandable time periods.

 In high demandable periods, the management would use the following tactics:

 - Apply deposits and guarantees to the last night of stay.